The story of Joseph is recorded in Genesis chapters 37—50 and is summarized below:

 The Story of Joseph Reuniting With His Father

 Joseph reunited with his beloved father Jacob.
-And he blessed Joseph and his sons, giving the greater blessing to the younger of the two sons (Genesis 48:12-20).
+And father blessed Joseph and his sons, giving the greater blessing to the younger of the two sons (Genesis 48:12-20).
 The adoption of Joseph’s two elder sons placed him in the position of the first-born, so far as the inheritance was concerned.

-The story of Joseph tells us that Jacob was 130 years old when he arrived at Egypt.
+The story of Joseph records that Jacob was 130 years old when he arrived at Egypt.
 Joseph had been 30 years old at the time of his appointment to office (Genesis 41:46).
 And since that time the 7 plentiful years (Genesis 41:47–49) and 2 years of famine had passed (Genesis 45:6).
 Now Joseph had reached the age of 39.
 And he lived 110 years (Genesis 50:22).
 He was 56 at his father’s death, and consequently outlived his father by 54 years.

 Jacob’s family lived in a fertile region and were generously supported by Joseph (Genesis 47:12).
 Consequently, they flourished greatly.
 The result was not only an accumulation of riches but also a rapid increase in population.